pattern-lab/edition-node-gulp/README.md

     gulp patternlab:build

+or

+    npm run patternlab:build

 ### Watch for changes and re-generate Pattern Lab

 To watch for changes, re-generate the front-end, and server it via a BrowserSync server,  type:

     gulp patternlab:serve

+or

+    npm run patternlab:serve

 BrowserSync should open [http://localhost:3000](http://localhost:3000) in your browser.